 Using the right equipment to mix or stir your shake is fundamental to prevent any clumping.

 Over the past few days, I have been using the PROMiXX Pro Shaker Bottle, which I bought from Amazon.
-It is a really innovative portable, electric blender, which you can check out in the following video:
+It is an innovative portable, electric blender, which you can check out in the following video:

 It’s the size and weight of a protein shaker, but it comes with a small electric blender.
-After some testing, I didn’t find any clumps in my protein shakes.
+After some testing, I found no clumps in my protein shakes.

-One concern I originally had was that it might create foam at the top of the shake, which I don’t like because it can cause bloating or gas due to excess air intake.
+One concern I originally had was that it might create foam at the top of the shake, which I wouldn’t say I like because it can cause bloating or gas due to excess air intake.

 Besides the electric blender, there are several tools that you can use to prevent any lumpy protein shake, including: